 You can try to combat these (and should try to), but you also have to make peace with the fact that there will always be customers with less than honorable intentions.

-To start, focus on reducing the number of legitimate returns you receive from your customers.
+To start, focus on reducing the number of legitimate online returns you receive from your customers.

 Let’s look at the top reasons customer return items, and how to combat them.